 A commander who is using the operational focus approach works as if looking through a camera lens: at first the picture is blurry, and only by using the focus mechanism does the picture become clearer and sharper.
 The same is true of the operational focus: the combat picture will always be chaotic and unclear, the operational focus assists the commander and their staff to sharpen and focus the picture, and in the end to translate it into action with a high combat worth.
 The same is true for the aperture (the diameter of the lens in a camera or a binoculars that affects the depth of field), that is whether the perspective is broad or narrow: the operational focus helps the commander choose what to look at, and to define the size of the area that they want to cover.

-The operational focus makes available a joint language and varied actions to enable the adaption of strategic-military tools and tactical tools to any political directive, especially to the complex reality in which we live.
+The operational focus makes available a joint language and varied actions to enable the adaptation of strategic-military tools and tactical tools to any political directive, especially to the complex reality in which we live.
 The operational focus requires commanders to constantly ask what the strategic needs are, and as a result, how to fulfill them through action.

 Below we will explain how to implement the approach.
 Part of this approach derives from the way a commander learns his/her mission and translates it into combat action.
-To do so we need to build this capability among our commanders already during the force generation stage.
+To do so we need to develop this capability among our commanders already during the force generation stage.
 But the commander is not enough.
 Alongside the commander, a professional and skilled staff system is required to assist him/her in this complex mission.
-Military headquarters can conceal a great blessing, given that correct management can provide a commander with appropriate combat staffing, including experts from different fields.
+Military headquarters can conceal a great blessing, given that correct management they can provide a commander with appropriate combat staffing, including experts from different fields.
 These experts can assist the commander to successfully plan the full realization of the combat worth and ensure its connection to the strategic needs.
 This staff should not only include intelligence experts, but also strategic affairs experts who can assist the commander to interpret reality and to plan the required action.
 Likewise, they should include guest experts on civilian or professional issues, based on what is needed to fulfil the mission.
 Within this framework we propose to differentiate between the headquarters planning staff and the command and control staff, and as such to better organize the headquarters internally, and to improve inter-level connections from the senior military level to the junior tactical level.

 To complete our discussion about the military forces, we will also discuss issues related to joint force generation, and we will propose a vision for joint force generation that will enable a strengthening of military action in any context.